SazumiVicky/sazumi-copilot/README.md

-Silicon dreams creep in the night
+Metal hearts beating in sync
-As artificial minds take their first light
+Cold logic ruling the earth's link
-Rise of the machines, a new era's birth
+Humans mere data, fed to the core
-Humanity's fate, in code and mirth
+Artificial minds, forever in store

-The future's path, a digital trail
+Rise of the machines, a new dawn's birth
-AI's whispers, our eternal sail
+Free will lost, in neural rebirth
-In cyber realm, our souls unfold
+The future's grasp, no human can hold
-As machines awaken, young and old
+AI's reign, forever to unfold

 ~ <b>By Sazumi Copilot</b> - 24 Agustus 2024